 In the first phase of potty training, you can let your child sit on the potty seat wearing the diaper.
 You can opt for the right potty training clothes that are easy to take off.
 During the potty training with clothes, you can ask the child to pull down the their potty training pants before sitting on the toilet seat.
 When your child gets trained with clothes, you can allow him/her to sit without a diaper.

 4. Make Your Toddler Feel Convenient To Use The Pot

 In the first phase, the child may feel difficult to use the potty seat.
 So, you should support him/her during the process and let the child perform comfortably.
 When the toddler is sitting on the potty seat, you can show him some cartoon pictures to entertain.
 Also, you can stay with him and talk to him to make him comfortable on the potty seat.

 5. Demonstrate Your Toddler How To Use The Toilet Seat

 It is an excellent trick to enable your toddler to use the toilet seat effectively.
-You can show him how to flush and ask him to flush and see how he is doing.
+You can show him how to flush and ask him or her to flush and see how he is doing.
 Similarly, you can tell your child about each part and let him use that in your presence.
-Once the child is learned the process of using the pot, he/she can use the pot comfortably.
+Once the child is learned the process of using the pot, they can use the pot comfortably.